humpos/Instapay-project-NTI/README.md

 - Password validation (minimum 6 characters)
 - Egyptian phone number validation
 - Login with a maximum of 3 attempts
-- Link a Visa card with basic validation
+- Link a Visa card with basic validation (has no functionality though)
 - View balance
 - Deposit money
 - Withdraw money without exceeding the balance